cortexrd/Knack-Toolkit-Library/README.md

 library loading.
 To be honest, I don\'t fully understand it, but it sure does a wonderful job, and allowed me to start the KTL project.
-In short, it uses a list of libraries your App will need, and automatically loads them with the Lazyload function.
+In short, it uses a list of libraries your App will need, and automatically loads them with the LazyLoad function.
 Don\'t worry, you don\'t need to understand all of this since the setup is already done.

+### Developing your code locally -- aka CLS mode

-Normally, without the Bootloader, all your App code resides in the the Builder\'s Javascript pane.
-But when using it, you have another cool option of loading **MyAppCode.js** (for example) file locally from your hard drive at run-time.
+Traditionally, i.e. without the Bootloader, all your App code resides in the Builder\'s Javascript and CSS panes.
+But if you enable the Bootloader, you'll be able to load your Javascript and CSS code from your hard drive instead, at run-time.
 This means you can now code and save directly on your workstation, without having to copy/paste the code to the Builder every time you want to test a change.

-### Developing code locally

-This mode enables you (the developer) to work more efficiently by using your favorite code editor with all its bells and whistles, instead of the Builder\'s Javascript pane.
-You must install **Node.js** on your computer and run the **NodeJS_FileServer.js** script provided.
+This mode enables you (the developer) to work more efficiently by using your favorite code editor with all its bells and whistles, instead of the basic Builder\'s Javascript pane editor.
+You must install **Node.js** (<https://nodejs.org>) on your computer and run the **NodeJS_FileServer.js** script provided.
 Then, each time you save your code, all you have to do is refresh the browser to see the changes take effect immediately.
-In this mode, writing and testing code simply doesn't get any faster.
+In this mode, writing and testing code simply won't ever get any faster.

 Another great advantage is that it opens the possibility of teamwork.
 Currently, only one developer at a time can edit the code.
-With the bootloader and Node.js server, there is no conflict because each developer works with his own \"sandboxed\" copy and pulls external changes whenever he/she chooses to do so.
+With the bootloader and Node.js file server, there is no conflict because each developer works with his own \"sandboxed\" local copy and pulls external changes whenever he/she chooses to do so.

+**Furthermore and most importantly**, you can simultaneously work on a production App, running officially released and tested code, while you run development code locally -- yes, two different code revisions at the same time, without conflicting!
+This means that the classic method of going in Knack's Builder to create a sandbox copy of your app to develop and experiment with new code is not required anymore - or a lot less often.
+When your app becomes huge, creating a copy can take a whole day sometimes.

 ### Functions